awsdocs/amazon-aurora-user-guide/doc_source/Overview.RDSSecurityGroups.md

 ## Security Group Scenario<a name="Overview.RDSSecurityGroups.Scenarios"></a>

 A common use of a DB instance in a VPC is to share data with an application server running in an Amazon EC2 instance in the same VPC, which is accessed by a client application outside the VPC\.
-For this scenario, you use the RDS and VPC pages on the AWS Management Console or the RDS and EC2 API actions to create the necessary instances and security groups:
+For this scenario, you use the RDS and VPC pages on the AWS Management Console or the RDS and EC2 API operations to create the necessary instances and security groups:

 1. Create a VPC security group \(for example, `sg-appsrv1`\) and define inbound rules that use the IP addresses of the client application as the source\.
 This security group allows your client application to connect to EC2 instances in a VPC that uses this security group\.